-American Indian or Alaska Native A person having origins in any of the original peoples of North and South America, including Central America, who maintains cultural identification through tribal affiliation or community attachment.
-About the Categories Asian A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian Subcontinent, including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.
-This report uses the definitions for minority populations as shown in Table 1.
-Ethnicity and race categories describe groups to which individuals belong, identify with, or Black or African American A person having origins in any of the black racial groups of Africa. belong in the eyes of the community, not the scientific definitions of anthropological Hispanic or Latino A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race. origins.
-The designations categorize U.S. citizens and resident aliens.
-Individuals first designate ethnicity as: Native Hawaiian Or Other Pacific Islander A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.
-Hispanic or Latino Not Hispanic or Latino Non-Resident Alien A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.
-Note: Non-resident aliens are to be reported separately in the places provided, rather than in any of the racial/ethnic categories described above.
-Second, individuals indicate one or more races that apply among the following: Race/Ethnicity Unknown Category used to report students or employees whose race and ethnicity are not known.
-American Indian or Alaska NativeAsian Resident Alien (and other eligible non-citizens) A person who is not a citizen or national of the United States but who has been admitted as a legal immigrant for the purpose of obtaining permanent resident alien status (and who holds either an alien registration card (Form I-551 or I-151), a Temporary Resident Card (Form I-688), or an Arrival-Departure Record (Form I-94) with a notation that conveys legal immigrant status such as Section 207 Refugee, Section 208 Asylee, Conditional Entrant Parolee or Cuban-Haitian).
+American-Indian or Alaska Native A person having origins in any of the original peoples of North and South America, including Central America, who maintains cultural identification through tribal affiliation or community attachment.
+Asian A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian Subcontinent, including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.
+Black or African American A person having origins in any of the black racial groups of Africa.
+Hispanic or Latino A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
+Native Hawaiian Or Other Pacific Islander A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.
+Non-Resident Alien A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.
+Note: Nonresident aliens are to be reported separately in the places provided, rather than in any of the racial/ethnic categories described above.
+Race/Ethnicity Unknown Category used to report students or employees whose race and ethnicity are not known.
+Resident Alien (and other eligible non-citizens) A person who is not a citizen or national of the United States but who has been admitted as a legal immigrant for the purpose of obtaining permanent resident alien status (and who holds either an alien registration card (Form I-551 or I-151), a Temporary Resident Card (Form I-688), or an Arrival-Departure Record (Form I-94) with a notation that conveys legal immigrant status such as Section 207 Refugee, Section 208 Asylee, Conditional Entrant Parolee or Cuban-Haitian).
 Note: Resident aliens are to be reported in the appropriate racial/ethnic categories along with United States citizens.
-Black or African American Native Hawaiian or Other Pacific Islander White Source: National Center for Education Statistics (NCES) website, https://nces.ed.gov/ipeds/ White A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.
-Section/definitions.
+White A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.